g-leech/argmin-gravitas/_posts/2015-09-01-crave-new-world.markdown

 <br>

 What marvellous consensus!
-Taoists, Stoics, conservatives, radicals, Christians, Jews, Fascists, artists.
-A grand panoply, divided on many fundamentals, united in this!&nbsp;Call the doctrine they hold in common <em>contrast ideology</em><em>.</em> "<a href="http://en.wikipedia.org/wiki/Taijitu">Tajituism</a>" might seem a fairer name, after the famous yin-yang symbol - but the Asian doctrine is actually not the <a href="http://en.wikipedia.org/wiki/Taijitu#European_iconography">earliest</a> of the symbol's tendrils.
+Taoists, Stoics, conservatives, radicals, Christians, Jews, Fascists, captains of industry, artists.
+United in this!&nbsp;Call the doctrine they hold in common <em>contrast ideology</em><em>.</em> "<a href="http://en.wikipedia.org/wiki/Taijitu">Tajituism</a>" might seem a fairer name, after the famous yin-yang symbol - but the Asian doctrine is actually not the <a href="http://en.wikipedia.org/wiki/Taijitu#European_iconography">earliest</a> of the symbol's tendrils.
 (Not that identical symbols imply <a href="http://en.wikipedia.org/wiki/Swastika">identical ideas</a>.)
 Also, <a href="http://en.wikipedia.org/wiki/Contrastivism">Contrastivism</a> took that word already.<br />
 <br />

 Contrast ideology is one of the most interesting ideas I know.
 It leads to the <a href="http://en.wikipedia.org/wiki/Problem_of_evil#Soul-making_or_Irenaean_Theodicy">most fruitful</a> <a href="http://en.wikipedia.org/wiki/Problem_of_evil#Evil_is_complementary_to_good">theodicy</a>, a <a href="http://en.wikipedia.org/wiki/Structuralism#Structuralism_in_linguistics">fascinating semantics</a>, and also to the most therapeutic secular philosophy of life.
 It is a deeply beautiful thought -&nbsp;and I will fight it until it dies.
 (Or until it allows <a href="http://www.hedweb.com/hedethic/tabconhi.htm">alternatives</a> to live.) <br />